joshbegley/nyt-latest/README.md

 **Louisville Mayoral Candidate Says Gunman Shot at Him in Campaign Office**\
 `The candidate, Craig Greenberg, was unharmed, but the attack left a bullet hole in his sweater.
-A suspect was detained, but no motive has been announced.`\
+A man was charged with attempted murder, the police said.`\
 https://nytimes.com/2022/02/14/us/louisville-mayoral-candidate-craig-greenberg-shooting.html?searchResultPosition=1

 **Editors’ Note: Feb.
 15, 2022**\